goobz22/goobs-frontend/README.md

 ## Components

-The following components are within goobs-repo
+The following components are within goobs-frontend

 ### Button